List of Courageous People throughout History

 Malala Yousafzai (1997 - ) - Pakistani schoolgirl who defied threats of the Taliban to campaign for the right to education.
 She survived being shot in the head by the Taliban and has become a global advocate for human rights, womens rights and the right to education.

-Mother Teresa Born in Albania, Mother Teresa left for India with virtually no money and devoted her life to serving the poor of Calcutta - overcoming poverty, disease and criticism.
+Mother Teresa (1910 - 1997) Born in Albania, Mother Teresa left for India with virtually no money and devoted her life to serving the poor of Calcutta - overcoming poverty, disease and criticism.
+She expanded her mission to support the poor and disadvantaged across the world.

 David Livingstone ( 1813 - 1872)

-Livingstone was a popular Victorian missionary who explored the continent of Africa.
-He was also active in the anti-slave movement within Africa.
+Livingstone was a popular Victorian missionary who explored the continent of Africa when it was largely unkonwn.
+He was also active in the anti-slave movement within Africa, which made him unpopular with local slave traders.